 As these tests are related, they must be reported together with the overall outcome derived from the individual instances or tests.
 These test results are reported as a summarized test result in the Tests tab:

 Rerun failed tests: The ability to rerun failed tests is available in the latest version of the Visual Studio Test task.
 During a rerun, multiple attempts can be made for a failed test, and each failure could have a different root cause due to the non-deterministic behavior of the test.
 Test reports provide a combined view for all the attempts of a rerun, along with the overall test outcome as a summarized unit.
 Additionally the Test Management API(s) now support the ability to publish and query summarized test results.

-Data driven tests: Similar to the rerun of failed tests, all iterations of data driven tests are reported under that test.
-The summarized result view for data driven tests depends on the behavior of the test framework.
-If the framework produces a hierarchy of results (for example, MSTest v1 and v2) they will be reported in a summarized view.
-If the framework produces individual results for each iteration (for example, xUnit) they will not be grouped together.
+Data driven tests: Similar to the rerun of failed tests, all iterations of data driven tests are reported under that test in a summarized view.
 The summarized view is also available for ordered tests (.orderedtest in Visual Studio).

 Metrics in the test summary section, such as the total number of tests, passed, failed, or other are computed using the root level of the summarized test result.

 Test execution can abort due to several reasons such as bad test code, errors in the source under test, or environmental issues.
 Irrespective of the reason for the abort, it is important to be able to diagnose the behavior and identify the root cause.
 The aborted tests and test runs can be viewed alongside the completed runs in the Tests tab.